dequelabs/axe-core/doc/API.md

 3. Run all enabled Rules except for a list of rules

-	The default operation for a11yCheck is to run all WCAG 2.0 Level A and Level AA rules.
+	The default operation for axe.run is to run all WCAG 2.0 Level A and Level AA rules.
 If certain rules should be disabled from being run, specify `options` as:
 	```javascript
 	{
 	  "rules": {